OscarDS/pymemdyn/manual/pymemdyn-manual.md

 ===================

 $\approx$ 90% of the time you will want to use some queueing system.
-We deal with queue systems tweaks as we stumble into them and it’s out of our scope to cover them all.
-If you take a look at the source code dir, you’ll found some files called “run\_pbs.sh”, “run\_svgd.sh” and so on.
+We deal with queue systems tweaks as we stumble into them and itâ€™s out of our scope to cover them all.
+If you take a look at the source code dir, you'll found some files called "run_pbs.sh", "run_svgd.sh" and so on.
 Also there are specific queue objects in the source file queue.py we have to tweak for every and each queue.
-In you want to run your simulation in a supported queue, copy the “run\_queuename.sh” file to your working directory, and edit it.
+In you want to run your simulation in a supported queue, copy the "run_queuename.sh" file to your working directory, and edit it.
 E.g. the workdir to run an A2a.pdb simulation in svgd.cesga.es looks like: . ..
-A2a.pdb run\_svgd.sh And run\_svgd.sh looks like:
+A2a.pdb run_svgd.sh And run_svgd.sh looks like:

     \$!/bin/bash
     module   load  python/3.7